ayushgun/website/posts/markdown/third_party_hash_tables.md

 HashMaps, or hash tables, are key-value data structures that allow efficient insertion, deletion, and lookup operations.
 While the C++ Standard Library provides an unordered map, there are several third-party options that offer different advantages and disadvantages.
 I wanted to write a short post where I discuss my exploration of a few popular third-party HashMap implementations, as well as their specific use-cases.

-## Google's Dense HashMap
+## Google Dense HashMap

-Google's Dense HashMap is designed for memory efficiency.
+`google::dense_hash_map` is designed for memory efficiency.
 It leverages open addressing with quadratic probing to minimize the memory footprint.
 This dense packing of elements reduces cache misses, accelerating lookup operations.

 ```cpp
 #include <sparsehash/dense_hash_map>